Moldova

 • Room & board

-• Medication/treatment during a stay in hospital
+• Medication/treatment during a stay in the hospital

 • Surgery + consumables and accessories used in the surgery room